 Emotional barriers to addiction recovery occur because addiction is a chronic disease.
 When your loved one goes to treatment, they don’t emerge from the process magically cured.
 Instead, the goal of drug and alcohol treatment is to give clients the tools they need to learn how to live in recovery one day at a time.

 No one ever plans to become an addict.
-Some of the stigma around addiction has been lifted, but there is still a certain amount of shame associated with substance abuse disorders.
-People who become dependent on drugs and/or alcohol will typically try to hide the fact from family, friends, their employer, and doctor.
+Some of the stigma around addiction has been lifted, but there is still a certain amount of shame associated with substance use disorders.
+People who become dependent on drugs and/or alcohol will typically try to hide the fact from family, friends, employers, and doctors.
 They may even try to hide it from themselves by denying that they have a problem.

 Guilt and shame often go together in our minds.
 Like the two ugly stepsisters in Cinderella, it can be hard to separate them.
-If shame is other people knowing about the addiction and responding negatively, guilt is the personal act of feeling bad about one’s actions.
+If shame is inspired by other people knowing about the addiction and responding negatively, guilt is the emotion act of feeling bad about one’s actions.

-Since recovering addicts can feel they aren’t trustworthy, it can be difficult for them to open up to trust others.
+Since those in recovery can feel they aren’t trustworthy, it can be difficult for them to open up to trust others.
 It’s also a good way to avoid getting their hopes up, in case they go to treatment and everything doesn’t work out exactly as planned.
 Cynicism is an attitude that hides this feeling very well and prevents others from getting close, including a counselor, sponsor, or group therapy members.

 After someone has been in recovery for a time, they may feel as though they have a good handle on things.
-The recovering addict may start to become arrogant, thinking that she knows best how to manage her recovery.
+The person in recovery may start to become arrogant, thinking that they know best how to manage their recovery.

 Displays of arrogance mean conditions are ripe for denial to come into the picture.
-As soon as your loved one starts to think she no longer has to be vigilant about preserving her recovery, she runs the risk of a slip or a full-on relapse.
+As soon as your loved one starts to think they no longer have to be vigilant about preserving their recovery, they run the risk of a slip or a full-on relapse.

 Drug and Alcohol Treatment at The Aviary Recovery Center